joshpinto6/dotfiles/README.md

-# ⚙️ My Dotfils
+# ⚙️ My Dotfiles

-Everything I use to develop projects that could be subjectively viewed as either a) 🗑️ juk or b) ✨ beautifully-crafted experiences valuing simplicity and openness.
+Everything I use to develop projects that could be subjectively viewed as either a) 🗑️ jnk or b) ✨ beautifully-crafted experiences valuing simplicity and openness.

 ## 📖 Table of Contents